I’ve worked with a lot of writers

 ME: But how do you know?

-As a result, this lack of research not only means the writer in question is exposed as not being prepared, s/he has a stronger than average chance of simply rehashing a story ALREADY told, precisely what no one wants.
-This is why research is KEY.
+As a result, this lack of research means the writer in question is exposed as being unprepared.
+It also means s/he has a stronger than average chance of simply rehashing a story ALREADY told.
+This is why planning is KEY.

 Look, it doesn’t matter *how* you plan